 - Preparing a Submittal Package

 - Once the client notifies us they have been discharged, often it takes about 30 to 60 days for us to secure the final bills and records from the medical providers, and confirm in writing from the client’s employer any missed time from work.
 The legal assistant working on the case will then prepare a package that consists of a lot of documents supporting and explaining the client’s financial damages and other losses.
 (This is often called the “submittal package”).
 At this time our attorneys usually review the case and the submittal package, and determine a “value” of the claim within a range.

-After submittal, the next stage is negotiations.
+- After submittal, the next stage is negotiations.
 Frequently it takes 4 to 8 weeks for the insurance adjuster to review the submittal package, complete any investigation or medical review, and obtain authority to negotiate from their supervisor or claims manager.
 Normally we follow up with the insurance carrier about 30 days after the package has been sent, to find out how the review is progressing or if it had been completed.
 Once the insurance company makes their initial offer, then we make a counter offer and the process goes from there.
 The negotiation process can take one week or several months depending on the complexity of the case.
 Each offer is discussed with the client and their permission to reject any offer is communicated to the insurance company.
 Most of the time, an acceptable offer can be obtained from the insurance company.

 - However, many times an acceptable offer cannot be obtained by negotiations alone.
 Sometimes the insurance adjuster just does not see the value of the claim as we do, or sometimes the adjuster’s supervisor thinks we will settle for less than the value.
 For whatever reason, sometimes the insurance company will not make an acceptable offer by negotiations alone.
 When that happens, we may have to go to the next stage, which is litigation.
 Sometimes we have to begin litigation because the recovery takes a long time.

 - Just because litigation is started and a lawsuit is filed does not mean the case will definitely go to trial.
 Of the cases that our attorneys file, probably 90% are still settled before trial.
 So litigation is usually just a step in negotiations.
 We don’t want to file suit if we can settle the claim without litigation, but if the insurance company won’t offer enough then that is our only option.